Crafting a better tomorrow by elevating our communities and anchoring climate change in our corporate culture.

 We have identified four material topics for the Sustainable Community Pioneers pillar.
 These are Diverstiy & Inclusion, Employee health and safety, Anti-child labour and Community engagement.
 Strong community relations are fundamental to our business and we aim to contribute positively to the communities in which we operate in.

-OUR VIEWS
+OUR VIEWS AND POLICIES

 Our view on smoking